 Sambar is lentil and vegetable stew with sultry Indian spices.
-This Indian spiced dal recipe is a must have accompaniment for popular South Indian breakfast, lunch and dinner menus like Idli, Dosa, Vada and Steamed Rice.
+This Spicy Indian Lentil Stew recipe is a must have accompaniment for popular South Indian breakfast, lunch and dinner menus like Idli, Dosa, Vada and Steamed Rice.

-- It’s rich in plant based protein, complex carbs and fiber.
+- Rich in plant based protein, complex carbs and fiber

 To make sambar, Split pigeon peas ( tur dal ) or lentils are cooked with unique spice blend called sambar powder.
 Tamarind extract adds a unique tangy flavors to this chowder like preparation.

 Sambar powder is easily available on Amazon or any Indian grocery store.
 Adding my Amazon Affiliate Link for my favorite Sambhar Powder in case you want to order it from the amazon.
 If you want to make it at home, here’s the recipe.